Bounds on the conditional and average treatment effect with unobserved confounding factors: Introduction

 where $a_+=a \ind{a>0}$, $a_-=-a \ind{a<0}, a \in \R$ and $\ind{\cdot}$ is the indicator function.
-This loss minimization problem reweights the residuals between the observed outcome and the lower bound $\theta_1(x)$ to reflect constraints of the $\Gamma$-\cornfield{} condition~\eqref{eq:cornfield}.
-The loss minimization approach allows us to use flexible model classes to estimate the lower bound, including many nonparametric and machine learning methods.
+The scalable loss minimization approach allows us to use flexible model classes to estimate the lower bound, including many nonparametric and machine learning methods.
+Intuitively, the preceding display upweights the penalty for negative residuals, therefore increasing the impact of smaller observed outcomes on the minimizer $\theta_1(x),$ correcting for the fact that selection bias from confounding may have decreased the frequency of smaller observed outcomes.